S-Aliu/Item-catalog-S-Aliu/README.md

 Before we begin coding, there are several steps that you should take to make sure that you have everything downloaded in order to run your future web application.

-- Install Vagrant and VirtualBox if you have not done so already.
-Instructions on how to do so can be found on the websites as well as in the course materials..
+- Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) if you have not done so already.
 - Clone this repository.
 There is a catalog folder provided for you, but no files have been included.
 If a catalog folder does not exist, simply create your own inside of the vagrant folder.
 Launch the Vagrant VM (by typing `vagrant up` in the directory fullstack/vagrant from the terminal).
 - Write the Flask application locally in the /vagrant/catalog directory (which will automatically be synced to /vagrant/catalog within the VM).
 Name it application.py.
-- Run your application within the VM by typing python /vagrant/catalog/application.py into the Terminal.
+- Run your application within the VM by typing `python /vagrant/catalog/application.py` into the Terminal.
 If you named the file from step 4 as something other than application.py, in the above command substitute in the file name on your computer.
 - Access and test your application by visiting http://localhost:8000 locally on your browser.

 Now that we’ve set up the directories and downloaded the software, some of you may be wondering, what do I do now?
 Do I start with the front end?
 Do I start with application.py?
 Do I make my database?
 Now might be a good time to revisit Lesson 4 of Full Stack Foundations, these issues are covered.